oeholmen/UVIScript/Tweaksynth/README.md

 ## Synth overview

-Tweak Synth is built in UVI Falcon, using subtactive synthesis typical of classic analog synths.
+Tweak Synth is built in UVI Falcon, using subtractive synthesis typical of classic analog synths.
 The synths have two oscillators, and a noise generator.
 The synth is divided into six pages: Patchmaker, Twequencer, Synthesis, Filter, Modulation and Effects.
 Switching between pages is done using the buttons above the mixer.

 ### Mixer